 Transactions take place only once a month: cash in on one day, cash out on the next.
 There are no regular services during the rest of the month.
-The members could change this; but as they have not done so, we have to assume that there might be a lack of demand for regular services.
+The members could change this; but as they have not done so we have to assume that there might be a lack of demand for regular services.

-5.2.2 Weaknesses of village bank networks
+5.2.2 Weaknesses of networks of village banks

 Networking without federating.
 The networks in Vientiane Capital operate at district level; there is no structure or interest organization beyond this.
 They are thus not able to speak with one voice to represent their members and express their interests; and there is no systematic data consolidation and reporting at the level of the municipality.
-This is not surprising, as the networks are still in an early stage developmentally.
-However, CODI does offer an informal, incipient structure which provides TA to seven districts and is able to provide basic consolidated information (in Lao), but only if requested to do so directly.
+This is not surprising, as the networks are still in an early stage of formation.
+However, there is an informal incipient structure through CODI, which provides TA to seven districts and is able to provide basic consolidated information (in Lao), but only if directly requested to do so.